 Protect Yourself by Building an Aggressive Defense

 If you've been charged with reckless driving under § 46.2-861, paying your ticket and accepting the consequences of a conviction would be a mistake.
 Since this section of Virginia reckless driving code involves a great deal of officer discretion, an experienced attorney can help you prepare an aggressive defense centered on the belief that you were not driving in an unsafe manner.
-Call today to schedule a free, no obligation case review with Virginia reckless driving attorney Charles V. Hardenbergh.
+Call today to schedule a free, no obligation case review with Virginia reckless driving lawyer Charles V. Hardenbergh.